Model Metadata

 x2y2 = anchor_points + rb

-All Ultralytics versions use the same anchor-free Detect class.
+Version differences — all Ultralytics versions use the same anchor-free Detect class.
 Differences are in backbone architecture:

 | Version | Backbone Blocks | Classification Head |